robbylew/robertlewisdev-v2/pages/posts/shazam.md

 ---
 title: Shazam - behind the algorithm (Work in Progress)
-date: 2025-03-05T12:46:00.000+00:00
+date: 2025-03-04
+description: A deep dive into the science and algorithms powering Shazam's song recognition.
+tag: music, shazam, algorithm, science, sound, digitalization, sampling, quantization
 type: blog
 duration: 20min
 ---

 # Shazam - behind the algorithm

 I stumbled across [this fascinating YouTube video](https://www.youtube.com/watch?v=a0CVCcb0RJM) about how Shazam works and was immediately hooked.
-The technology behind recognizing songs from short audio clips is so interesting I decided I gotta dive deeper.
+The technology behind recognizing songs from short audio clips was so interesting I had to dive deeper.
+You can't tell me you don't have intense urges to understand random topics in their entirety.

+No?
+Just me?
+K ur loss.

-As I researched and took notes I thought why not share this journey?
-In this article, I'll break down the science and algorithms powering Shazam in a way that's hopefully both accessible and accurate.
+Anyways as I was researching I was taking a bunch of took notes and thought why not share this journey and create a blog section of my website where I can rant or teach random topics like this.
+Make my mark on the interwebs.
+Anyways enough about me im gonna be attempting to break down the science and algorithms powering Shazam in a way that's hopefully both accessible and accurate :)

 ## Music and Physics

-Starting with the basics, a **sound** is a vibration that propagates through air (or water) and can be decrypted by ears.
+Lets start with the basics, a **sound** is a vibration that propagates through air (or water) and can be decrypted by ears.

 > In the same manner light is also a vibration, you can't hear it because your ears cant decrypt it, but your eyes can.